 WFP's recent advances in biometric registration and verification now allow Syrian refugees living in Jordan to purchase food using a scan of their eye instead of cash, vouchers or credit cards.
-Once the shopper has their iris scanned, the system automatically communicates with UNHCR's registration database to confirm their identity, before checking available funds and making payment.
-WFP's use of new iris scan technology makes food assistance more efficient, enhances accountability and makes shopping easier and more secure for the refugees.
+Once the shopper has their iris scanned, the system communicates with UNHCR's registration database to confirm their identity, before checking available funds and making payment.
+WFP's use of new iris-scan technology makes food assistance more efficient and accountable, and makes shopping easier and more secure for the refugees.

 Biometric verification also improves WFP's capacity to target people in need and manage resources.
-After the introduction of fingerprint verification in a Kenyan refugee camp, WFP realised monthly savings of US\$1.5 million and the number of refugees fell by 20 percent within 6 months.
+After the introduction of fingerprint verification in a Kenyan refugee camp, WFP saved US\$1.5 million each month and the number of refugees fell by 20 percent within 6 months.